 This symptomatology can persist for 1–1.5 months.
 In the absence of adequate treatment, the disease takes a chronic form.

-What steps should be taken if dysentery is suspected?
+What actions should be taken if dysentery is suspected?

-If the child has symptoms characteristic of amoebic or bacterial dysentery, you should immediately call an ambulance.
+If a child develops symptoms characteristic of amoebic or bacterial dysentery, you should immediately call an ambulance.
 The child should be examined by an infectious disease specialist.
-Depending on the severity of the course of shigellosis, treatment can be carried out both in inpatient and outpatient settings.
-A preliminary diagnosis is made on the basis of complaints and the presence of characteristic symptoms of the disease.
+Depending on the severity of shigellosis, treatment can be carried out both in inpatient and outpatient settings.
+A preliminary diagnosis is made based on complaints and the presence of characteristic symptoms of the disease.
 To make an accurate diagnosis, the following types of studies are prescribed.

 • bacterial culture of feces and vomit;